CS2103AUG2016-T16-C1/main/docs/DeveloperGuide.md

 **API** : [`Model.java`](../src/main/java/seedu/address/model/Model.java)

 The `Model`,
-* stores a `UserPref` object that represents the user's preferences.
+* Stores a `UserPref` object that represents the user's preferences.
-* stores the Task Manager data.
+* Stores the Task Manager data.
-* exposes a `UnmodifiableObservableList<ReadOnlyPerson>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* Exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-* does not depend on any of the other three components.
+* Does not depend on any of the other three components.

 ### Storage component